The Lincoln Train: Alternate history

-The point of divergence occurs on April 14, 1865, when John Wilkes Booth's bullet fails to kill Abraham Lincoln, but renders him a vegetable, and incapable of governing the nation.
+The point of divergence from history occurs on April 14, 1865, when John Wilkes Booth's bullet fails to kill Abraham Lincoln.
+Instead, it leaves Lincoln in a vegetative state and thus incapable of governing the nation.
 Secretary of State William H. Seward is widely believed to be the true national policy maker.
 Seward instigates a harsh policy of removing all Southerners who had owned slaves to the western territories in a neo-Trail of Tears, where many of them are left to die of starvation and disease.
 The brevity of the story, and the limit of its narrative viewpoint to one young girl in a remote province, do not allow this alternate history to be examined in any great depth.

 Author's comment

 In her letter accompanying the story in volume 31 of the Nebula Awards collection, Maureen McHugh states that she originally intended to write a story from Lincoln's perspective, but after reading his speeches and letters, felt incapable of "capturing the man on paper," and so kept him "offstage."